What is Pink Eye?

 Allergic conjunctivitis may also be accompanied by frequent sneezing and/or a nasal discharge.

-Because red eye can lead to complications or be highly contagious, it’s a good idea to visit an eye doctor as soon as you notice these symptoms.
+Because pink eye can be highly contagious or lead to complications, it’s a good idea to visit an eye doctor as soon as you notice these symptoms.

 How is It Diagnosed and Treated?

 Diagnosis is done through a comprehensive eye exam with a special focus on the conjunctiva and surrounding tissues.
 After a patient history check, the doctor may perform visual acuity measurements and evaluations of the conjunctiva, external eye tissue, and the inner structures of the eye.